Microsoft has used stack rankings. Some argue that it led to Microsoft's "lost decade"; a loss of collaboration and creativity.

 The cynical side of me is inclined to believe that it is because those opposed to public schools want to ensure that there will be failures.

-This model refuses to accept that all schools could be doing well.
+This model refuses to accept that all schools within a class or grouping could be doing well.

 Why not create a real system that honestly evaluates what is occurring without mandating that there be failure?

 Secondly, there is an assumption in this bill that schools can be grouped by similar characteristics.
 That may be true in general but not in specifics.
 Any one who has been in schools knows that each school has its own culture, its own unique characteristics that make it different from every other school.

 But HB 5526 requires that within this narrow band of similar schools some schools will fail.

 What this means is that a school with high performance could receive a low grade when compared to others within its "class."
 However, a school with lower performance may receive a high grade when compared to schools within its class.

 The bills sponsors say this, and other provisions of the law, are done to give parents clarity on school performance.
 This bill does nothing of the sort.

 Public schools are doing good work.
 Instead of mandating failure let's create a system that honors the hard work and the success is occurring in public schools.